-The college offers 13 bachelor’s and seven master’s degrees that range from international trade with Mexico and counseling, to criminal justice and biology.
+The college offers 15 bachelor’s and eight master’s degrees that range from international trade with Mexico and counseling, to criminal justice and biology.
 A bachelor's degree in applied science that features an emphasis in child development or organizational leadership was added in fall 2013.

 The college’s small class sizes and accessible faculty contribute to high academic success rates, including a 99-to-100 percent Teacher Certification Test passing rate among RGC’s Education students.

 The Del Rio campus features new buildings and facilities for laboratory science courses, in addition to traditional classrooms.
 All campuses have two computer labs, “Go-Centers” that loan teaching materials to education students, Student Service and Academic Support offices, and writing centers where students are tutored to master written and oral communication skills.

 The vast waters of Amistad Reservoir near Del Rio, the scenic Texas Hill Country near Uvalde, the allure of the Texas-Mexico Borderlands and, of course, the fact that RGC offers the most affordable tuition rates of any Texas higher learning institution, are ample reasons for joining this small yet progressive college.